khlaun1/surveySeries/README.md

 # Survey Project Dashboard

-A modern, responsive React + TypeScript dashboard for managing Survey Series and Projects, built with Next.js and Material-UI.
+A bold, neobrutalist React + TypeScript dashboard for managing Survey Series and Projects, built with Next.js and Material-UI with a striking visual design.

 ## Features